-An abiding feature of English law is that you a free to leave your estate to whomever you please.
+An abiding feature of English law is that you are free to leave your estate to whomever you please.
 Does that mean it is as simple as that to disinherit your own children or is there more to it?
 This article will hopefully enlighten you further.

 In Banks v Goodfellow (1869-70) LR 5 QB 549, at 563, Cockburn C. J. stated